johnwfinigan/R-builder-sif/README.md

 By default, Ubuntu packages from your base container will be updated at the end of the build, even if you do not pass ```-n```

+### Run arbitrary UNIX commands at the beginning of the build: -e

+Same as ```-p``` but runs before R library builds.
+Useful for installing special dependencies.

 ### Convert-only mode: -c

 See How-To above.